Pretro/gymstore/README.md

 + Test result: The user can sign in by filling the sign in form on the page with the data that he/she registered when creating the account.

-+ Test result: The user can sign in by filling the sign in form on the page with the data that he/she registered when creating the account.

 ### __Profile Page__

 + Test result: The user can see his profile page.
 Once entered the system, go to "My account" and then press "My Profile".